rsdoiel/rsdoiel.github.io/blog/2016/05/28/OPML-to-Markdown-and-back.md

 + Convert Markdown to HTML
 + For each _li_ element inspect anchors,
-    + if anchors contain data URI then map _outline_ elemnt
+    + if anchors contain data URI then map _outline_ element
     + else URL encode and embed in _outline_ _text_ attribute

 Is this viable?
 Does it have any advantages?